kushmadlani/kushmadlani.github.io/_posts/2020-08-11-spare-word-embeddings.md

 ____

 There you have a very quick intro to sparse Word Embeddings.
-Check in soon for Part 2 where I'l talk about how to *evaluate* a set of word embeddings on their expressive power and interpretability.
+Check out [Part 2](https://kushmadlani.github.io/spare-word-embeddings/) of this series where I'l talk about how to *evaluate* a set of word embeddings on their expressive power and interpretability.

 ## Further reading
 - [Towards Data Science](https://towardsdatascience.com/nlp-101-word2vec-skip-gram-and-cbow-93512ee24314